kesteckb/COMSM-SEGP/BackgroundAndMotivation/README.md

 ### 2.2 Identifying the cause: academic research

-Understanding why people consume excessive amounts of sugar is crucial for addressing the behaviour.
+Understanding why people consume excessive amounts of sugar is crucial for addressing this behaviour.
 The main sources of sugar in people's diets are processed foods, such as cereals, confectionary, and non-alcoholic drinks[<sup>[3]</sup>](README.md#references).
 A lack of awareness surrounding the sugar content of these foods could lead to unintended sugar consumption.
 In one study[<sup>[4]</sup>](README.md#references) surveying over 2000 adults, participants are shown images of non-alcoholoic drinks and asked to estimate their sugar content.
 Juice and carbonated drinks contain similar amounts of sugar (approximately 26g/250ml), but particpants misjudge the content in each:

 -	They underestimate the sugar content of fruit juices by 48%.
 -	They overestimate the sugar content carbonated drinks by 12%.